hey-Zain/Music-Stream-Engine/readme.md

 - Ensure Clerk keys are configured for both frontend and backend, and the Authorization header is set for API calls.
 - Check browser console and backend logs for socket connect events and errors.

+## License

+This project is private.
+Update this section if you add a license.